Narender14/Network-Project/README.md

 building an extension to the Chrome browser which takes the URL from user to download the data and gives him choice to save data in preferred filename.

 Phase1: When user wants to download some data he can click on the Chrome Extension Icon.
 Clicking on which will open a popup window.
 User can input the URL in the given text field and he/she can give preferred file name to save data under that name.
 To start download he/she can click on the download button below it.

 CHROME BROWSER EXTENSION: There are three files in the folder DownManager.crx namely

-icon.jpg (This is the icon displayed in extension) manifest.json (This is manifesto file contains information about extension we created such as version number, purpose, browser actions) popup.html (This html file displays a popup on clicking the extension)
+icon.jpg (This is the icon displayed in extension) manifest.json (This is manifesto file contains information about extension we created such as version number, purpose, browser actions)popup.html (This html file displays a popup on clicking the extension)

-The extension shot is
+The chrome extension shot is

 ![ScreenShot](https://raw.github.com/Narender14/Network-Project/master/chrome.jpg)